benj2468/cs76/PA2/README.md

 7. The state space of the 8-puzzle is made of two disjoint sets.
 Describe how you would modify your program to prove this.
 (You do not have to implement this.)

 The state for our game can be described as two disjoint sets, being the set of robot locations, and the set of wall locations.
 That is enough information for us to accomplish our goal.
-We do not need to know where anything else is, or keep track of an entire map that is $nm$ in size.
+We do not need to know where anything else is, or keep track of an entire map that is $n*m$ in size.
 We only need to keep track of the squares that are filled, and keep track of the size of the space (width/height).
 This allows us to efficiently determine if a certain coordinate is occupied by a wall or a robot, otherwise it is clear and we can move there.

+This would save us some space.
+But since we are working on such small maps it probably won't make a big difference.

 ## Blind Robot Problem

 1. Describe what heuristic you used for the A\* search.
 Is the heuristic optimistic?
 Are there other heuristics you might use?
 (An excellent might compare a few different heuristics for effectiveness and make an argument about optimality.)

 I am using a heuristic that calculates the sum of the manhattan distances from all possible states that we current suspect.
-Consider that my solution only checks 10 nodes for a 5x6 grid, whose solution is a path of 10 nodes I imagine it is incredible fast and efficient.
+Consider that my solution only checks 10 nodes for a 5x6 grid, whose solution is a path of 10 nodes I imagine it is a good heuristic efficient.
+Also, this is the same heuristic proves above to be monotonic.

 Using a similar heuristic, but instead of the sum using the maximum still is optimal, but expands more nodes 313 to be exact.
 This makes sense, given the hint in the assignment.
 We could in fact increase our maximum distance, but decrease the sum of the distances because we made more closer, or got rid of one along the way.

 ## Testing

 For my testing I have added the ability to create random maps.
 While this is nice to test working/not working on a variety of different solutions.
 For graphs of size <=40x40 my algorithm performs incredibly well.
 I have also test on graphs as large as 100x100 and the algorithm is able to complete find a solution, or determine no solution possible within a matter of seconds.
-The issue with my random graphs is that there will not always be a solution.
+The issue with my random graphs is that there will not always be a solution, because a robot could be trapped.

 I have also provided test code for random graphs on sensorless graphs.
 This also complete in a timely manor and returns realistic data.
 Issue with these is that if there is no solution, we ultimately have to run an entire BFS order search. which is WAY to slow, so we don't end up getting a solution in decent time.

-I have added a toggle called `sync` sync makes waiting in the same place also cost.
-Essentially, it means we also charge a robot for a stall, or a waiting to move.
-This makes us consider also the shortest timed path.
-Path with the fewest number of moves in total.

 Here are a few graphs that were generate by the random generator and their return values: